lisnjs/lisn.js/packages/lisn.js/INTRO.md

 ## Importing it

-Everything is available for importing from the main entry point `"lisn.js"`, but there are also sub-exports available, that correspond to the respective group:
+Everything is available for importing from the main entry point `"lisn.js"`, but there are also sub-exports available, that correspond to the respective top-level group:

 - `"lisn.js/watchers"`
 - `"lisn.js/triggers"`